School Tales The Series: Production

-Produced by Five Star Productions, this drama series has brought together 14 up-and-coming talents to tell eight storylines under the guidance of six directors, with each episode featuring a unique selling point and character.
+Produced by Five Star Productions, this drama series cast 14 actors in eight unrelated episodes under six directors.
 Filming started in late 2021, and the announcement was made during Geeked Week 2022, which took place from June 6 to June 10, 2022.
 On the first day of the event, three short stories—Lunch, Curse, and A Walk in School—were shown in advance.